contact us

 William Henry Porter's biography reads like a classic Horatio Alger story of his era.
 He was born in Middlebury in 1861, to parents who were struggling farmers.

 When he was fifteen, the family faced financial ruin and was forced to sell their beautiful farm in Middlebury.
 They moved on to start over in Saratoga Springs, New York.
 Young William had been a bright student, but this period of impoverishment meant that his schooldays were over.
 His parents needed all hands at work, so William got a job at a local inn.
-While waiting table there in 1878, chance handed him an opportunity that would seem unlikely if you read it in a novel.

 A wealthy banker who was staying at the hotel watched the boy at work, and was so impressed with his intelligence and work ethic that he offered him a job at his bank in New York City.
 The banker obviously had an eye for talent, because William Porter soon proved himself to be a banking genius.
 The impoverished boy from Vermont climbed steadily through the ranks, until he became the president of the Chemical National Bank in 1908 and a member of J.P.
 Morgan and Company.